 There’s always more drama

 Of course, these are just the four main types of phonological rules and changes which occur, and there is no shortage of other interesting, more specific types of changes.
 But, taking a broad view, many of the phonological changes you’ll deal with throughout your linguistic career are going to result in assimilation, dissimilation, epenthesis or deletion.
 And as you’re puzzling over why that /i/ just disappeared or why that /x/ suddenly became an /ʃ/, I encourage you to consider the more human side of phonology, and to think back to high school and all the crazy social alternations which happened there.

 Because NOBODY puts lax vowels at the end of MY syllables!!!!1!

-Categories: Conventional Linguistics - Language Humor - Phonetics and Phonology - The International Phonetic Alphabet -
+Categories: General Linguistics - Humor - Phonetics and Phonology - The International Phonetic Alphabet -

 Have a question, comment, or concern about this post?
 Contact me!